bhanu-teja1977/phy-verse/README.md

 1. Clone the repository
 2. Open the project folder
 3. Install dependencies
-4. Start the development server 'npm run dev'
+4. Start the development server npm run dev
 5. Open the local URL shown in the terminal (usually)

 ---